dconroybeam/SWSSS/README.md

 **Core Meetings (T, TH):** Dr. Conroy-Beam and students will meet weekly in person in Psych.
 East 3834 on Tuesdays and Thursdays from 2-5p.
 Most meetings will consist of students and Dr. Conroy-Beam working together to write an agent-based model on a classic topic in R.

-**Section Meetings (F):** Graduate students Ashley Coventry and Carlos Sosa Colindres will host short supplemental sections each Friday.
+**Section Meetings (F):** Graduate students Ashley Coventry and Carlos Sosa Colindres will host short supplemental sections each Friday in Psych East 3834.
 These will go further in-depth on an R programming topic relevant to the workshop and help students plan their own agent-based model.

 ------------------------------------------------------------------------